A little Butt Sex 101.

 4. Use an enema or a douche.

 One of the biggest concerns surrounding anal sex is cleanliness.
 The reality is that fecal matter might be involved, and it’s perfectly normal and nothing to be ashamed of.
 Everyone poops, right?
 However, precautions can be made to ease anxiety.
 If the receiving partner recently had a bowel movement and hasn’t experienced any recent digestive issues, there shouldn’t be much of a mess to worry about.
-For extra measure, you can cleanse the anus with a gentle soap in the shower.
+For extra measure, you can cleanse the anus externally (the skin, not the inside) with a gentle, non-irritating soap and warm water in the shower.

 Enemas, also known as anal douches or “Fleets,” are a popular method of cleaning out the anal passage before sex.
 This method is particularly popular among gay men.
 In fact, a slight majority of gay men reported using enemas at least once in their life, and a third of gay men reported douching sometime within the past three months, according to a study published in the Archives of Sexual Behavior.
 Douches kind of look like turkey basters — a bulb attached to a long syringe that can be inserted into the anus.
 Fill the bulb with lukewarm water close to body temperature — believe me, avoid cold and burning hot water at all costs.
 You can use lubricant on the syringe to help insert it into the anus.
 Once inserted in the proper place, squeeze the bulb gently.
 The rectal cavity is only a few inches long, so water doesn’t need to travel too far up the rectum for most sexual activity.
 Release the water into the toilet and repeat until it comes out colorless.